 Does Dad's snoring rock the house?
 Is Grandma really sleepy in the morning and drowsy during the day?
 They may have sleep apnea, a disorder in which the person stops breathing at points during sleep.
 Consistent loud snoring, observed episodes of not breathing, and morning and daytime sleepiness are some of the warning signs.
 Men, people who are over forty, and people who are overweight are all at higher risk, but anyone can have it, and it's more common than diabetes.
 Sleep apnea can lead to insomnia, high blood pressure, weight gain, headaches, memory problems, excessive drowsiness, depression, impotence -- the list goes on.

-Make sure the mattress your father sleeps on is comfortable and right for him.
-Soft beds are nice, but maybe he needs more support.
+Make sure the mattress your father sleeps on is comfortable and right for them.
+Soft beds are nice, but maybe they need more support.
 It's easier to rise from a firm mattress.

 Some people are just not morning people.
-If getting your parent up every morning is a problem and you already have enough to do at that hour, let her stay in bed until midmorning, if she likes, and get her up after the family has gone off to work and school.
+If getting your parent up every morning is a problem and you already have enough to do at that hour, let them stay in bed until midmorning, if they like, and get them up after the family has gone off to work and school.